yashu1wwww/Medium-Followers-Live-Count/README.md

-# -Medium-Followers-Live-Count
+# Medium-Followers-Live-Count

 Medium followers live count using a username created using JavaScript

 # This is a simple web application built with Node.js and Express that fetches the number of followers for a given Medium username.